Ramón Fonseca Mora: Money laundering in Brazil

 According to court papers filed on 15 October 2019, Mossack and Fonseca "are the subjects of an FBI Investigation in the Southern District of New York" and are "defending criminal charges against them in Panama."

 In February 2017, both Fonseca and Mossack were arrested in connection with an investigation into money laundering and corruption in Brazil, known as Operation Car Wash.
 They were released on bail the following April.

 Personal life

-Fonseca has six children.
+Fonseca had six children.
 He was previously married to Elizabeth Ward Neiman, who became the Ambassador of the Republic of Panama to the Netherlands on 9 September 2020.
 As of April 2016 his son, Eduardo Fonseca Ward, was the former ambassador to the UAE.
+Fonseca died at a hospital in Panama City due to pneumonia on 8 May 2024, at the age of 71.